spion2008l/NLT_Sterrenkunde/README.md

 # NLT_Sterrenkunde

-## IMPORTANT - Remove the lines of '#' and the blank lines before the data, in the txt file u want to use.
-(For a windows computer)
+## IMPORTANT - File selector only works for a windows system.

 Requirements:
 - Default python imports